rzjfr/github-actions-docs/README.md

-# github-actions-docs

 [![Build Status](https://github.com/rzjfr/github-actions-docs/workflows/build/badge.svg)](https://github.com/rzjfr/github-actions-docs/actions) [![License](https://img.shields.io/github/license/rzjfr/github-actions-docs)](https://github.com/rzjfr/github-actions-docs/blob/master/LICENSE) [![Latest release](https://img.shields.io/github/v/release/rzjfr/github-actions-docs)](https://github.com/rzjfr/github-actions-docs/releases)
 ![github-actions-docs](./docs/img/logo.svg)

+# What is github-actions-docs

-Generate documentations for github actions and reusable workflows.
+Generates documentations for github actions and reusable workflows.
 For github actions by default the readme file would be in the same directory as the `action.yaml`.
 For reusable workflows as they all should be under `.github/workflows`, a single readme file will be created or the existing one